JEvSilv/riscv-isa-sim/README.md

 Simulating with RV-Across
 -------------------------
 We assume that the custom instructions (rva-fwk.h) are utilized to call Associative operations.
-You can compile your program in the same way as hello world case and to simulate, you need to adding the RV-Across extension:
+You can compile your program in the same way as hello world case and for simulation, you need to add the RV-Across extension:

     $ riscv64-unknown-elf-gcc -o hello hello.c